 Canva – While not my first choice, if you are looking for a free design program you could use Canva.
 It has so many templates and is very easy to learn.

 Creative Market (affiliate) – This is a fantastic resource for paid fonts, graphics, templates, themes and photography.
 When you buy these resources, there is less of a chance that everyone else will have them.

-Haute Chocolate (affiliate) – This is the site I use for my stock photography.
+Haute Stock (affiliate) – This is the site I use for my stock photography.
 I love that the photography is feminine and specially geared for women entrepreneurs.